 Tom: It's not that simple - you know that they (USA) wanted to do it with the USSR, but that's not possible anymore.
 So I think it's gonna be a problem of money, because I think it's a little too big deal for one country, also if you consider there's a time press, for the 'space windows' happen quite rarely.
 That's the problem.
 If you miss the nearest one, the next will happen maybe in thirty years.

-[BREAK.
-Now it is Friday, September the 3rd, the day I am rewriting this chat, just now it is about 21:20.
-I had to make a short break since the woman from the neighbours, just on the other side of the corridor, knocked on our door that her little doughter had locked herself in the toilet and she couldn't get out, so she asked me for some kind of a saw to remove the door... well - CONTINUE.]
+[INTERMEZZO: Now it is Friday, September the 3rd, the day I am rewriting this chat, just now it is about 21:20.
+I had to make a short break since, incredibly, the woman from the neighbours, just on the other side of the corridor, knocked on our door that her little daughter had locked herself in the toilet and she couldn't get out, so she asked me for some kind of a saw to remove the door... well, now let's continue!]

 Lew: They wanted to or this was the politics?

 Tom: I believe they had to.